unnatiaroda/task1/README.md

 # task1
-This is task1 of leve2 at infobytes web development and designing internship done by me.
+This is task1 of leve2 of web development and designing internship at Oasis Infobytes.

 It is a sample of a working simple calculator developed using HTML, CSS and JavaScript.